Language Access Plan

 HCAI’s Essential Website Content will include information on this complaint process in the top five threshold languages.

-The following chart lists HCAI’s vital documents and includes the translation into the top five threshold languages required by the CalHHS Language Access Policy.
-It also includes any additional languages identified as threshold languages pursuant to analyses under Title VI, Dymally-Alatorre and any program-specific language access laws.
+The following is a list of HCAI’s vital documents.
+Included are the five languages required by the CalHHS Language Access Policy.
+Included are any others identified as threshold languages pursuant to analyses under the Five Factor Analysis, Dymally-Alatorre, and any program-specific language access laws.

 Program or Service NameForm NameForm #LanguagesAdditional Languages